 You should double-check your sales tax compliance periodically.

 Business activities such as hiring an employee in another state, or opening a location in another state, or simply making over a certain amount of sales or making a certain number of sales transactions in a state may mean that you now have sales tax nexus in new states.
-TaxJar’s Sales Tax Insights report will warn you if you are about to hit a threshold.
+TaxJar’s

 Conversely, you may also close a location or have an employee leave your company, which means that you no longer have nexus in a state.